CIHR Project Grant

-- Notice of Recommendation (NOR): As was previously included in the open competition, CIHR is adding a Notice of Recommendation (NOR) to its Fall 2020 competition.
-The NOR will provide applicants with information such as their application score, committee rank and reviews to help them determine if they want to resubmit their application to the Spring 2021 competition.
-The release of the Fall 2020 NOR is scheduled for February 16, 2021
+- Notice of Recommendation (NOR): CIHR will continue to issue Notice of Recommendations (NOR) for the Fall 2021 competition.
+The NOR provides applicants with information such as their application score, committee rank and reviews to help them determine if they want to resubmit their application to the next competition.

 - Response to Previous Reviews: If you are resubmitting an unsuccessful Project Grant application, you may provide a response (up to 2 pages) to previous reviewers’ comments.
 Applicants who upload a “response to previous reviews” must include all the reviews received in the last round of submission in the response (the reviews do not count toward the 2 page response limit).
 You do not have to respond to all the comments in the reviews, only those that are relevant to your revised application.
 Your 2-page response to reviews - and the reviews being addressed - must be uploaded as a single PDF attachment.
 Please see Application Instructions for updated, detailed instructions.

 - Sex and Gender Considerations: 1) The NPA is asked to complete one of the sex- and gender-based analysis training modules available online through the CIHR Institute of Gender and Health and upload with the application the Certificate of Completion in the Attach Other Application Material task.
-2) In addition to identifying whether SGBA is a strength, a weakness or not applicable to the proposal, starting in the Spring 2021 competition, reviewers will now be explicitly required to include their assessment of whether SGBA is appropriate for the research being proposed.
+2) In addition to identifying whether SGBA is a strength, a weakness or not applicable to the proposal, reviewers are explicitly required to include their assessment of whether SGBA is appropriate for the research being proposed.
 If so, the overall application score and written evaluation will reflect if SGBA has been suitably addressed in the research proposed.

 - For Commercialization Projects, a Research/Technical Plan and a Commercialization plan must be integrated into the 10-page proposal.
 Consult CIHR's Commercialization Projects website, and (see links under 'Resources' below) the Peer Review Manual, Funding Opportunity Details and the Application Instructions for details.